-- 1 Expresses a range of emotions - (LF) Adapts expression of emotions to suit situation/ audience. - 8.2 Identifies own emotion - (LF) Identifies more complex emotions in relation to self. - (LF) Identifies degrees of feelings within an emotion. - 8.3 Identifies cause of emotion - (LF) Predicts likely emotional responses to a given situation. - (LF) Reflects on previous experiences of emotions and can identify emotions linked to situations/ events. - LF) Knows that emotions can be linked to physical/hormonal changes. - (LF) Recognises when their emotional state is changing.

-- 2 Hear own stratogies to manage stres - (LF) Refrains from unhelpful or damaging ways of managing stress. - 9.3 Takes part in planning and preparing strategies to manage own emotions and behaviou - (LF) Participates in identifying strategies to help self-regulate. - (LF) Participates in adapting environment/ taking preventative action to help themselves self-regulate. - (LF) Practices self-regulation strategies during calm periods. - (LF) Understands the benefits of strategies for reducing stress and anxiety in a preventative way. - (LF) Understands that different strategies help if applied to different emotions/ situations. - 9.4 Uses taught strategies to manage emotions and hehaviour - (LF) Uses different self-regulation strategies according to context/ venue. - (LF) Identifies stress signals and uses planned strategies. - (LF) Recognises the need to modify their behaviour in response to other people's reactions. - LF) Reflects on own behaviour. - (LF) Links behaviour to thoughts and feelings in self and others. - (LF) Recognises that behaviour choices can have good/ bad consequences. - (LF) Recognises how their behaviour can affect others. - (LF) Evaluates effectiveness of self-regulation strategies.
+(LF) Adapts expression of emotions to suit situation/ audience.
+(LF) Identifies more complex emotions in relation to self.
+(LF) Identifies degrees of feelings within an emotion.
+(LF) Predicts likely emotional responses to a given situation.
+(LF) Reflects on previous experiences of emotions and can identify emotions linked to situations/ events.
+(LF) Knows that emotions can be linked to physical/ hormonal changes.
+(LF) Recognises when their emotional state is changing.
+(LF) Refrains from unhelpful or damaging ways of managing stress.
+(LF) Participates in identifying strategies to help self-regulate.
+(LF) Participates in adapting environment/ taking preventative action to help themselves self-regulate.
+(LF) Practices self-regulation strategies during calm periods.
+(LF) Understands the benefits of strategies for reducing stress and anxiety in a preventative way.
+(LF) Understands that different strategies help if applied to different emotions/ situations.
+4 Uses taught strategies to mana (LF) Uses different self-regulation strategies according to context/ venue.
+(LF) Identifies stress signals and uses planned strategies.
+(LF) Recognises the need to modify their behaviour in response to other people's reactions.
+5 Reflects on hel (LF) Reflects on own behaviour.
+(LF) Links behaviour to thoughts and feelings in self and others.
+(LF) Recognises that behaviour choices can have good/ bad consequences.
+(LF) Recognises how their behaviour can affect others.
+(LF) Evaluates effectiveness of self-regulation strategies.
+(LF) Identifies cause of emotion in others in real situations.
+(LF) Identifies possible cause of another's emotions towards themselves.
+(LF) Identifies different forms of bullying.
+(LF) Identifies risks involved in particular situations.
+(LF) Takes action to avoid putting self in vulnerable situation.
+(LF) Identifies situations where they should resist pressure from others.
+(LF) Knows how to seek help and advice when unsure of how to respond to pressure from others.